Beth Ann Fennelly: Biography

 Fennelly is a contributor to The Oxford American, where her essays frequently feature the topics of Southern food, music, and books.
 Her essays have appeared in Ploughshares, Poets & Writers, Ecotone, and The Virginia Quarterly Review.
 The Society of American Travel Writers awarded her the Lowell Prize for her work in Southern Living.
 She published a book of essays, Great With Child: Letters to a Young Mother, in 2006.

 Fennelly and her husband, Tom Franklin, co-authored a novel, The Tilted World, set during the 1927 flood of the Mississippi River.
 Published in 2013 by HarperCollins, it was named an IndieNext Great Read and a finalist for the 2014 SIBA Book Award and published in six foreign editions.

+From 2016 to 2021, Fennelly served as Poet Laureate of Mississippi.
+In 2020, she was named an Academy of American Poets Laureate Fellow.
+She also began writing for a broader audience, publishing in The New York Times and The Washington Post, giving a TED Talk on how reading literature increases empathy, and telling a story for The Moth Radio Hour on NPR.

-More recently, Fennelly has been writing flash nonfiction pieces in such magazines as Creative Nonfiction, The Southern Review, Five Points, The Normal School, Guernica, and The Missouri Review.
+Fennelly is credited with creating the term “micro-memoir” to describe the hybrid genre she popularized.
+Micro-memoirs combine the compression of poetry with the truthing-telling of creative nonfiction.
+She’s been primarily writing this form since 2016, publishing in such magazines as Creative Nonfiction, The Southern Review, Five Points, The Normal School, Guernica, and The Missouri Review.
 Her collection, Heating & Cooling: 52 Micro-Memoirs, was published by W. W. Norton in fall of 2017.
 The Atlanta Journal Constitution named it a “Best Southern Book of 2017” and it was awarded the 2018 Housatonic Book Award in Nonfiction.

-In August 2016, Fennelly was named the new Poet Laureate of Mississippi.
-In 2020, she was named an Academy of American Poets Laureate Fellow.
+In 2026, Fennelly published her seventh book, The Irish Goodbye: Micro-Memoirs with W. W. Norton.
+Work from that collection has won the Shelby Foote Essay Prize and has been selected for anthologies and textbooks, including The Best of Thirty Years of Creative Nonfiction and The Practice of Creative Writing.

 She is married to novelist Tom Franklin and they have three children.
 They live in Oxford, Mississippi.